Tundra Fire Extinguisher - Easy as 1, 2….

 A few other factoids about the Tundra: The Tundra is rated for grease, fabric/trash & electrical fires which are the typical household use cases.
 The Tundra is said to have a minimum 3 year shelf life and there is an expiration date stamped on the back of the can near the top.
 I bought my Tundra on 01/18/13 and the expiration date is 08/30/17.
 It probably makes sense to buy your Tundra in a store that has lots of turn over.
 Speaking of buying it, the Tundra is sold nationally through Sears, K-Mart & Home Depot.
 They are sold singly or in a two pack.
 The prices I saw were $13 - $16 for a single can and $26-$30 for the two pack.
 I bought mine at Home Depot and paid $12.97 apiece.
 I bought 3, one for the basement, one for the first floor and one for grilling.

 So if you’re looking for an easy to use fire extinguisher for your home or out at the grill, check out the Tundra.
-The proof of concept for me was my wife looked at it and said: “Oh even I could use this, do we need to get any more for the house?”
-She also started planning who else we should give some of these to.
+The proof of concept for me was everyone who has seen it says: “Oh even I could use this, I should get some for my house?”

 BACK TO BBQ BLOG 2013